Part I, Free Actions of Compact Abelian Groups on C*-Algebras: Introduction

 In the present article we investigate the structure of free actions on C\Star algebras, which is one framework for noncommutative principal bundles.
 We restrict ourselves to the compact setting, that is, to compact groups acting on unital C\Star algebras.
 The main objective of this article is to provide a complete classification of free actions of compact Abelian groups on unital C\Star algebras.
 We achieve such a classification by inspecting the Morita equivalence bimodule structure of the isotypic components.
 It turns out that the resulting classification can be handled by methods of group cohomology.
 More detailedly, the paper is organized as follows.

-After briefly introducing the necessary tools from geometry, representation theory, and operator algebras in Section~\ref{sec:prel}, the first part of Section~\ref{sec:general_th} discusses the different equivalent characterizations of freeness (Theorem~\ref{equcondsatact}).
-In the second part of Section~\ref{sec:general_th} we provide some methods to construct new free actions from given ones.
-As an example we present a one-parameter family of free $\SU_2(\mathbb{C})$-actions which is related to the Connes-Landi spheres (\cf~\cite{LaSu05}).
+After some preliminaries, we discuss the different equivalent characterizations of freeness in the first part of Section~\ref{sec:general_th} (Theorem~\ref{equcondsatact}).
+In the second part of Section~\ref{sec:general_th} we further provide some methods to construct new free actions from given ones.
+As an example we present a one-parameter family of free $\SU(2)$-actions which is related to the Connes-Landi spheres (\cf~\cite{LaSu05}).

 Section~\ref{prelud} is the first essential step in our classification.
 We construct a first invariant of a C\Star dynamical system, namely a group homomorphism $\varphi:\widehat{G} \to \Pic(\aB)$ from the dual of the compact Abelian group $G$ to the Picard group of the unital fixed point algebra~$\aB$.
 In general, this invariant neither distinguishes all free actions of $G$ nor is there a dynamical system for each group homomorphism $\varphi$.
 However, refining this invariant leads to our classifying data, to which we refer as \emph{factor system} due to some similarity with the theory of group extensions.
 As one cornerstone of our classification, we show that every factor system can indeed be obtained from a C\Star dynamical system.
 The construction of this dynamical system forms the main part of Section~\ref{prelud}.